 If you hold down the shift key while selecting Pipes, the pipe tool will become sticky and will stay in the tool until you select another tool or hit escape.
+See also the section on Advanced Pipe Drawing Techniques.

 5. Help Menu